aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/top10filter/_index.md

 ```

-Gets and sets the items of the filter.
+the items of the filter.

 **Returns:**
 int